Optimizing Fictitious States for Bell Inequality Violation in Bipartite Qubit Systems

 Quantum mechanics and the theory of relativity are the two pillars of modern physics.
 Quantum entanglement and the violation of Bell's inequality~\cite{Bell:1964kc} are the unambiguous tests of quantum principles, and have been verified in numerous low-energy experiments.
 Recently, there has been a significant interest in testing quantum entanglement and Bell inequality violation in high-energy experiments~\cite{Afik:2020onf}.
 While it is important to test the principles of quantum mechanics deeply into the relativistic kinematic regime, certain aspects of high-energy experiments make these test non-trivial and even ambiguous.

 Quantum states, represented by density matrices, are the fundamental objects in quantum mechanics.
+The process to reconstruct the density matrix of a quantum state, known as quantum tomography, requires measurements of an ensemble of events.
 In high-energy experiments, each event specified by a multi-dimensional phase space point is a measurement of an underlying quantum state.
 Collecting a large data sample with different phase space configurations is equivalent to a phase space integration weighted by a matrix element squared, which does not result in a quantum state when the average is done in event-dependent frames.
 Such an object has been labelled a ``fictitious state''~\cite{Afik:2022kwm}.

 Fictitious states are a convex sum of quantum sub-states, but are not added in a way that corresponds to a quantum state.
 Consequently, fictitious states lose many properties that are held by quantum states.
 While observables computed using quantum states are basis-independent, observables computed using fictitious states are basis-dependent in general.
 For instance, the Bell inequality violation of a fictitious state becomes basis-dependent.